 14.2.5 Where the personal data is to be transferred to one or more third parties, details of those parties.
 Details of third parties are not listed here for reasons of the Company’s requirement to protect its business knowledge and security.
 Should a data subject wish to enquire further about details of third parties the Company works with, etc., please contact the Data Protection Officer at Unit 5, Business Centre East, Fifth Avenue, Letchworth Garden City, Herts, SG6 2TS).

 14.2.6 Where the personal data is to be transferred to a third party that is located outside of the EEA Area, details of that transfer, including but not limited to the safeguards in place (see Part 30 of this Policy for further details).
 Please also refer to Part 14.2.5 concerning the protection of business knowledge and security;

 14.2.7 Details of data retention;

 14.2.8 Details of the data subject’s rights under the GDPR;

 14.2.9 Details of the data subject’s right to withdraw their consent to the Company’s processing of their personal data at any time;

 14.2.10 Details of the data subject’s right to complain to the Information Commissioner’s Office (the “supervisory authority” under the GDPR);

 14.2.11 Where applicable, details of any legal or contractual requirement or obligation necessitating the collection and processing of the personal data and details of any consequences of failing to provide it; and

-14.2.12 Details of any automated decision-making or profiling that will take place using the personal data, including information on how decisions will be made, the significance of those decisions, and any consequences.
+14.2.12 Details of any automated decision-making or profiling that will take place by the Company using the personal data, including information on how decisions will be made, the significance of those decisions, and any consequences.